Dante (footballer): International career

 Dante (#13) at the 2014 FIFA World Cup.

 Dante received his first call-up to the Brazil national team on 21 January 2013 by returning coach Luiz Felipe Scolari to be part of the squad for a friendly against England, on 6 February at Wembley Stadium.
 He started the game, which England won 2–1 after goals from Wayne Rooney and Frank Lampard.

 On 22 June 2013, he scored his first international goal in the final group match of the 2013 FIFA Confederations Cup, against Italy at the stroke of half-time, after coming on as a substitute for David Luiz on the 33rd minute.

 Dante was a member of Brazil's squad for the 2014 FIFA World Cup, making his only appearance in the semi-final as a replacement for the suspended captain Thiago Silva, as the Seleção were defeated by Germany in a record 7–1 scoreline.

-In a comment regarding the defeat, he said he has "been treated with 'less respect'".
+In a comment regarding the defeat, Dante said he had "been treated with 'less respect'".
+The match would prove to be his final appearance for Brazil.

+Coaching and managerial career

+Just after retiring, on 2 June 2026, Dante returned to Bayern Munich, this time as head coach of its reserve team, Regionalliga Bayern club Bayern Munich II ahead of the 2026–27 season, replacing Holger Seitz and becoming the first Brazilian head coach in the club's history.